AlexBezuska/Code-of-Conduct/code-of-conduct.md

 **Exclusionary actions**: denying certain participants opportunities to share views, skills and other contributions; engaging in favoritism; and creating or reinforcing an inequitable learning environment.

+**Space-specific rules**:
+- Please remain in our space other than to use the hall restrooms, check mail, enter, or exit the building.
+- Do not disrupt other occupants of our building.
+- Overnight sleeping is not permitted by our lease.

 ## Enforcement

 Anyone‭ ‬asked‭ ‬to‭ ‬stop‭ ‬unacceptable‭ ‬behavior‭ ‬is‭ ‬expected‭ ‬to‭ ‬comply‭ ‬immediately.